Max Roach: Style

-Roach started as a traditional grip player but used matched grip as well as his career progressed.
+Roach started as a traditional grip player but favored matched grip as his career progressed.

 Roach's most significant innovations came in the 1940s, when he and Kenny Clarke devised a new concept of musical time.
 By playing the beat-by-beat pulse of standard 4/4 time on the ride cymbal instead of on the thudding bass drum, Roach and Clarke developed a flexible, flowing rhythmic pattern that allowed soloists to play freely.
 This also created space for the drummer to insert dramatic accents on the snare drum, crash cymbal, and other components of the trap set.

 By matching his rhythmic attack with a tune's melody, Roach brought a newfound subtlety of expression to the drums.
 He often shifted the dynamic emphasis from one part of his drum kit to another within a single phrase, creating a sense of tonal color and rhythmic surprise.
-Roach said of the drummer's unique positioning, "In no other society do they have one person play with all four limbs."
+Roach said of the drummer's unique positioning: "In no other society do they have one person play with all four limbs."

 While this is common today, when Clarke and Roach introduced the concept in the 1940s it was revolutionary.
 "When Max Roach's first records with Charlie Parker were released by Savoy in 1945", jazz historian Burt Korall wrote in the Oxford Companion to Jazz, "drummers experienced awe and puzzlement and even fear."
 One of those drummers, Stan Levey, summed up Roach's importance: "I came to realize that, because of him, drumming no longer was just time, it was music."

 In 1966, with his album Drums Unlimited (which includes several tracks that are entirely drum solos) he demonstrated that drums can be a solo instrument able to play theme, variations, and rhythmically cohesive phrases.
 Roach described his approach to music as "the creation of organized sound."
-Roach's style has been a big influence on several jazz and rock drummers, most notably Joe Morello, Tony Williams Peter Erskine, Billy Cobham, Ginger Baker, and Mitch Mitchell.
+Roach's style has been a big influence on several jazz and rock drummers, most notably Joe Morello, Tony Williams, Jack DeJohnette, Peter Erskine, Billy Cobham, Ginger Baker, and Mitch Mitchell.
 The track "The Drum Also Waltzes" was often quoted by John Bonham in his Moby Dick drum solo and revisited by other drummers, including Neil Peart and Steve Smith.
 Bill Bruford performed a cover of the track on the 1985 album Flags.

-Honors
+Honors and legacy

 Roach was given a MacArthur Genius Grant in 1988 and cited as a Commander of the Ordre des Arts et des Lettres in France in 1989.
-He was twice awarded the French Grand Prix du Disque, was elected to the International Percussive Art Society's Hall of Fame and the DownBeat Hall of Fame, and was awarded Harvard Jazz Master.
-He was celebrated by Aaron Davis Hall and was given eight honorary doctorate degrees, including degrees awarded by Medgar Evers College, CUNY, the University of Bologna, and Columbia University, in addition to his alma mater, the Manhattan School of Music.
+He was twice awarded the French Grand Prix du Disque, was elected to the Percussive Arts Society's Hall of Fame and the DownBeat Hall of Fame, and was awarded Harvard Jazz Master.
+In 2008, he was awarded the Grammy Lifetime Achievement Award by the Recording Academy.
+He was celebrated by Aaron Davis Hall and was given eight honorary doctorate degrees, including degrees awarded by Wesleyan University, Medgar Evers College, CUNY, the University of Bologna, and Columbia University, in addition to his alma mater, the Manhattan School of Music.